 One minute, you and your family are enjoying summer picnics, barbecues and days at the pool.
 The next, it’s the week before school starts and you’ve just realised how long your to-do list is!

 These five tips from our supermum Michelle will help make that transition from holidays to school a lot easier.
+(And there’s a bonus sixth tip after that!)

 1. Make paper cutouts of your kids’ feet